patricklafrance/shelby/README.md

     Shelby.ViewModel.removeSubscribeExtender();
     Shelby.ViewModel.removeUtilityExtender();

-The most usefull extenders are the subscription and edit extenders (those that offer the advanced subscriotion and transaction capabilities).
+The most usefull extenders are the subscription and edit extenders (those that offer the advanced subscription and transaction capabilities).

 ##### Subscription extender

+The subscription extender let you create a subscription on a single or multiple observables to track all their changes and react to them.
+The difference between this extender and the KO native `subscribe` function is that you can:

+* Create a subscription on a set of observables instead a single observable.
+* Pause / resume the subscription.
+* Automatically add the new array items to the subscription when they are push to an observable array that is part of the subscription.

+If you have the following model that has been extended by Shelby.

+    var extendedModel = Shelby.ViewModel.prototype._fromJS({
+        firstName: "John",
+        lastName: "Doe",
+        address: {
+            civicNumber: "123"
+            street: "Foo avenue",
+            city: "Bar city"
+        },
+        departments: [{ id: 1, name: "Sales" }]
+    });

+You can subscribe to a single observable.

+    var firstNameSubscription = extendedModel.firstName.shelby.subscribe(firstChangedFunction);

+Or to a set of observables.

+    // If  any of the address object observables value changed, the function addressChangedFunction will be called. var addressSubscription = extendedModel.address.shelby.subscribe(addressChangedFunction);

-You can learn more about the subscription extender [in the API section](#).
+You can pause and resume the subscriptions.

+    firstNameSubscription.pause();

+    // The subscription handler will not be called because the subscription is paused. extendedModel.firstName("Jane Doe");

+    firstNameSubscription.resume();

+Or you can pause and resume the observable directly.

+    extendedModel.firstName.shelby.pause();

+    // The subscription handler will not be called because the subscription is paused. extendedModel.firstName("Jane Doe");

+    extendedModel.firstName.shelby.resume();

+When you create a subscription on an array, the default behavior is to automatically track all items that are push to the array after the subscription has been made and automatically remove from the subscription the items that are removed from the array.

+    var accountingDepartment = Shelby.ViewModel.prototype._fromJS({ id: 2, name: "Accouting" });

+    extendedModel.departments.shelby.subscribe(departmentsChangedFunction);

+    // This will trigger the function departmentsChangedFunction because a new department has been added to the array. extendedModel.departments.push(accountingDepartment);

+    // This will trigger the function departmentsChangedFunction because the name of the newly added item has been changed. extendedModel.departments.peek()[1].name("Accounting2");

+    // This will trigger the function departmentsChangedFunction because a department has been removed from the array AND
+    // the accountDepartment has been removed from the subscription. extendedModel.departments.remove(accountingDepartment);

+This is the basic usage of the subscription extender, some options are available, like the ability to filter which properties of an object should be added to a subscription, you can learn about them [in the API section](#).

 ##### Edit extender

-You can learn more about the edit extender [in the API section](#).
+This is the basic usage of the subscription extender, some options are available, you can learn about them [in the API section](#).

 #### Custom extenders

 You can register a custom extender to Shelby with the `registerExtender` function.

-    Shelby.ViewModel.registerExtender("CustomExtenderKey", extenderFunction);
+    Shelby.ViewModel.registerExtender("CustomExtenderKey", extender);

+Your `extender` must follow some rules, you can learn about them in the API section.

 ### View model lifecycle

-There is severals event that occurs during the lifeycle of a view model that you can hook too.
+There is several events that occurs during the lifeycle of a view model that you can hook too.
 You can hook to those events by providing handlers when you are defining a view model or, most of them can be provided globally, i.e. that they will be called **when the event occurs in any view models**.

 To see all the events that you can hook to, [see the API section](#).

-#### Localized event handler
+#### View model specific event handler

 To provide an handler for a specific model, all you got to do, is to override the event handler function that correspond to the event when you are defining your view model.